michaelryap/responsive-images-tutorial/README.md

 ##Introduction

-Over time, device manufacturers like Apple offer displays with higher and higher resolutions.
+Device manufacturers compete by offering displays with higher-and-higher resolutions with each release cycle.

 In October of 2015, Apple announced all 27-inch iMacs will be sold with a [5K display](www.theverge.com/2015/10/13/9512503/apple-imac-update-27-inch-5k-price-release-date-specs).